 Apply any necessary manual formatting to the text to change font attributes, tabs, and so on.

-If you are pasting text in a text box, you can still use styles to quickly format the text.
-Only one graphic style can be applied to the pasted text as follows:
+If you are pasting text in a text box, you can still use styles to format the text quickly.
+Only one graphic style can be applied to the pasted text, as follows:

 Paste the text in the desired position.